dfinity/motoko/design/WhitePaper.md

 #### Upgrades and Memory

 The most difficult problem to solve in the programming model of the IC by far is the question of safe and robust upgrades.
-Motoko currently uses the IC's _stable memory_ API to serialise the entire heap of an actor into stable memory before an upgrade, and restore it afterwards.
-The crucial point of this is that the serialised format is fixed and not dependent on the compiler version.
-Consequently, it is perfectly fine if the new version of the actor has been compiled with a different (typically newer) compiler version that potentially uses a different memory layout internally (e.g., a new garbage collector).

-The drawback is that this serialisation/deserialisation step is expensive.
-Worse, it may even run out of cycles.

-There are multiple ways in which the representation of stable variables could be improved to avoid this overhead (or rather, trade it off against a different overhead).
-However, most of them would be extremely costly with the IC's stable memory API.
-This API was merely a stop-gap measure while we wait for the IC to support the upcoming Wasm proposal for accessing multiple memories.
-Once this becomes available, it would unlock a number of new and better implementation options.

-Yet, representing all persistent data in terms of serialised Motoko values might never be enough for all use cases.
-Imagine, for example, emulating a file system or a high-performance data base as persistent storage.
-For these use cases, Motoko will provide a low-level interface that enables direct access to raw stable memory, leaving it up to respective libraries to build suitable high-level abstraction on top.
+For this purpose, Motoko implements powerful and safe persistence, see [Enhanced Orthogonal Persistence](OrthogonalPersistence.md).

 #### Upgrades and Methods